 For one thing, Elementor can help you create attractive websites and achieve an eye-catching design, including for beginners.
 Ideally, this great design means your visitors spend more time on your website, resulting in a longer dwell time and a lower bounce rate.

 Google values such positive signals with better rankings on the search engine results pages (SERPs).

 Conversely, Elementor, as with other page builder plugins, inserts unnecessary code into your website, which generally increases loading time and decreases performance.

 As performance is also a ranking factor in Google, this may result in lower rankings in the SERPs.

-When it comes to the Gutenberg block editor, as we mentioned in the performance section of this Elementor vs. Gutenberg comparison, it has no bad effect on page load times and on SEO.
+When it comes to the Gutenberg block editor, as we mentioned in the performance section of this Gutenberg vs Elementor 2023 comparison, it has no bad effect on page load times and on SEO.
 This is because, unlike Elementor, Gutenberg adds no unnecessary codes to your website.

 Since Google considers core web vitals essential for ranking higher in search results, Gutenberg’s websites could be more SEO friendly.

 As you might already know, Elementor can be downloaded for free from the WordPress repository.
 The free version is quite good and offers many features, which could be enough to build a website.